-In addition, the Organization leases office space in Rockport, Maine and New York City, New York on a month to month basis.
-Rent expense is \$500 and \$850 a month, respectively.
+In addition, the Organization leases office space in Rockport, Maine and storage units in Stoughton, Massachusetts, on a month to month basis.
+Rent expense is \$500 and \$474 a month, respectively.

-During the years ended December 31, 2019 and 2018, the Organization incurred rental costs in relation to these leases amounting to \$121,746 and \$126,997, respectively.
+During the years ended December 31, 2020 and 2019, the Organization incurred base rent and other rental costs in relation to these leases amounting to \$74,266 and \$121,746, respectively, which are included in occupancy expense on the statements of functional expenses.